feamster/COS461-Public/assignments/assignment1/README.md

 Double check the specifications above and perform your own tests before submitting.

-Code that does not compile is graded harshly; if you want partial credit on code that doesn't compile, comment it out and make sure your file compiles!
+Code that does not compile is graded harshly; if you want partial credits, *make sure your file compiles!*

 Remember that, in addition to your C client/server pair, you should submit another client/server in **either** Python or Go, but not both!
 If you submit